pichim/PES_Board/docs/markdown/imu.md

 ### Magnetometer

-In order to be able to estimate the heading a magnetometer is needed.
+In order to be able to estimate the heading, a magnetometer is needed.
 This sensor measures the strength and direction of Earth's magnetic field with respect to the IMU body frame.

 However, integrating magnetometer data into sensor fusion algorithms presents challenges, primarily stemming from the need for accurate calibration.
 Magnetometers are highly sensitive instruments that can be influenced by various sources of magnetic interference, including nearby metallic objects and electrical equipment like motors.
 These external factors can distort the measured magnetic field, leading to inaccuracies in orientation estimation.
 In general, magnetometers are not useful in indoor environments.